NoelKirkland/Mr.-Roboger-s-Neighborhood/README.md

 ## Description

-_This webpage allows the user to input any number between 1 and 24 and they will receive a their number returned as an acending sequence which has had all numbers with a 1 replaced by the word "Beep!", all numbers with a 2 replaced with the word "Boop!", and all numbers with a 3 replaced with the phrase "Will you be my neighbor?".
-The user can also select to see their sequence in reverse _
+_This webpage allows the user to input any number between 1 and 24 and they will receive a their number returned as an ascending sequence which has had all numbers with a 1 replaced by the word "Beep!", all numbers with a 2 replaced with the word "Boop!", and all numbers with a 3 replaced with the phrase "Will you be my neighbor?".
+The user can also select to see their sequence in reverse_

 ## Setup/Installation Requirements